dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 ## Starting DOSBox

-Okay, with our C drive set up and ready to go, now we need to start DOSBox from our `DOS Games/Prince of Persia` folder.
+Okay, with our C drive set up and ready to go, the next step is to start DOSBox from our `DOS Games/Prince of Persia` folder.
 This is accomplished slightly differently on each platform:

 **Windows**

-If you have used the installer with the default options to set up DOSBox (and it's highly recommended to do so while you're still learning the ropes), right-click on the `Prince of Persia` folder in Windows Explorer and select the *Start DOSBox from this folder* in the context menu.
+If you have used the installer with the default options to set up DOSBox (and it's highly recommended to do so while you're still learning the ropes), simply right-click on the `Prince of Persia` folder in Windows Explorer and select the *Start DOSBox from this folder* in the context menu.

 **macOS**

-1. Mount the DOSBox installer `.dmg` image file
+1. Mount the DOSBox installer `.dmg` image file.
-1. Copy the *Start DOSBox Staging* icon from the appearing window into the `Prince of Persia` folder
+1. Copy the *Start DOSBox Staging* icon from the appearing window into the `Prince of Persia` folder.
 1. Right-click or <kbd>Ctrl</kbd>-click the icon, then select the topmost *Open* menu item.
 1. A dialog with the following text will appear: **macOS cannot verify the